-To overcome these limitations and take advantage of the related research opportunities, the present study focuses on the relationship between family managers’ education and EI.
+To overcome these limitations and take advantage of related research opportunities, the present study focuses on the relationship between family managers’ education and EI.
 A large body of research points to education as a fundamental driver of EI (Souitaris et al., 2007; Liñán et al., 2011; Liñán & Fayolle, 2015; Passaro et al., 2018) due to its positive effect on the development of individuals’ human (Dimov & Shepherd, 2005) and social capital (Adler & Kwon, 2002).
-Theoretically, we build our analysis on Schlaegel and Koenig’s (2014) integrated model of EI, which identifies the desirability and feasibility of entrepreneurial behavior as main drivers of EI.
-Importantly, the integrated model also attributes to subjective norms an important influence on the processes through which EI emerges, so that the effect of education on EI may be neither ubiquitous nor universal but may rather vary with an individual’s social context.
+Theoretically, we build our analysis on Schlaegel and Koenig’s (2014) integrated model of EI, which identifies the desirability and feasibility of entrepreneurial behavior as the main drivers of EI.
+Importantly, the integrated model also emphasizes the important influence of subjective on the processes through which EI emerges, which suggests that the effect of education on EI may be neither ubiquitous nor universal but may rather vary with an individual’s social context.
 Bae et al. (2014), for instance, found that the relationship between education and EI is strongly affected by people’s culture, while Meoli et al. (2020) show that students’ social context affects the extent to which they are able to learn and build social capital.
-In other words, empirical evidence shows that the effect of education on the two main drivers of EI – and thus the causal links through which education affects EI – varies significantly depending on an individual’s social context.
+In other words, empirical evidence shows that the effect of education on the two main drivers of EI—and thus the causal links through which education affects EI—varies significantly depending on an individual’s social context.
 On this premise, we contend that the link between education and EI follows unique processes in a family firm context, exactly because of the intense and idiosyncratic socialization patterns that take place within family firms and that shape family members’ beliefs and behaviors (Kellermanns et al., 2008; Pearson et al., 2008).
 In a business family, for instance, children acquire knowledge informally from their elders through experiential learning (Boyd et al., 2015).
-Elder family members also function as role models and mentors (Zellweger et al., 2011) and – based on the conformity to established practices, power structures and tradition (Sharma & Manikutty, 2005; Gomez-Mejía et al., 2007; Zellweger et al., 2011) – determine younger family members’ legitimacy (Sharma et al., 2001).
-Building on insights from family firm literature, we thus propose that higher levels of education positively affect family managers’ EI both directly and indirectly, through processes that differ from those at play in non-family firm contexts.
+Elder family members also function as role models and mentors (Zellweger et al., 2011) and—based on conformity to established practices, power structures and tradition (Sharma & Manikutty, 2005; Gomez-Mejía et al., 2007; Zellweger et al., 2011)— determine younger family members’ legitimacy (Sharma et al., 2001).
+Building on insights from the family firm literature, we thus propose that higher levels of education positively affect family managers’ EI both directly and indirectly through processes that differ from those at play in nonfamily firm contexts.
 Most notably, we propose that higher levels of education foster family managers’ EI through an indirect effect that is mediated by family managers’ entrepreneurial self-efficacy (ESE), which is also a prominent antecedent of EI (Bandura, 1997; McGee et al., 2009) and a relational construct shaped by a person’s social context (Hollenbeck & Hall, 2004; Shinnar et al., 2014; Hsu et al., 2019).

 Following recent calls for experimental work in entrepreneurship (Kraus et al., 2021) and family firm research (Evert et al., 2016), we test these relationships through a role-playing experimental design (Hsu et al., 2017; Lude & Prügl, 2019) in the context of risky investment decisions made by family managers.
 Interestingly, we do not find evidence that family managers’ education affects their EI directly.
-Yet, we do find evidence of a positive indirect effect that is mediated by ESE.
+However, we do find evidence of a positive indirect effect that is mediated by ESE.
 In addition, our results also show that ESE reduces family managers’ perception of entrepreneurial risks, which thus mediates the ESE-EI relationship.